 (Your Site’s Current WordPress Version)

-You can also check if your site is using the latest WordPress version, by going to Dashboard > Updates …
+To confirm if your site is using the latest WordPress version, go to Dashboard > Updates …

 (WordPress Dashboard > Updates)

 A notification message will let you know if you have the latest version of WordPress or not …